KiFIT Personal Training and Nutrition Counseling

 __________________________________________

-About lifting: In my opinion, the best illustrated books that show all of the muscles involved in each exercise, and show the exercises and how they are effective and correctly executed, are by Frederic Delavier.
+The best illustrated books I have found on the subject, that show all of the muscles involved in each exercise, and show the exercises and how they are effective and correctly executed, are by Frederic Delavier.
 I found them both at amazon.com (and recently at Costco's as well) pretty inexpensive ($13 each).
 Be aware that the women's edition targets mainly legs.
 I found the Men's edition (actually, it shows women in there as well) and the new Strength Training Anatomy Workout to be much more universally useful.

 Delavier